stcan/meanwell-can-control/examples/README.md

 Runs everery 2 seconds to check if the charge_control.py script is working.

+-- crontab
 */2 * * * * /home/pi/bin/check_process.sh > /dev/null 2>&1

-# --

-- All scripts are without any warranty.
+All scripts are without any warranty.
 Use at your own risk